longhorn/website/content/docs/1.7.0/references/settings.md

 Maximum snapshot count for a volume.
 The value should be between 2 to 250.

-#### Freeze File System For Snapshot
+#### Freeze Filesystem For Snapshot

 > Default: `false`

-This setting only affects volumes with Kubernetes volume mode `Filesystem`.
-When enabled, Longhorn will freeze the file system on a volume immediately before taking a user-initiated snapshot.
-When the Kubernetes volume mode is `Block`, or when this setting is disabled, Longhorn will attempt a system sync immediately before taking a user-initiated snapshot instead.
+This setting only applies to volumes with the Kubernetes volume mode `Filesystem`.
+When enabled, Longhorn freezes the volume's filesystem immediately before creating a user-initiated snapshot.
+When disabled or when the Kubernetes volume mode is `Block`, Longhorn instead attempts a system sync before creating a user-initiated snapshot.

-A snapshot taken with this setting enabled has a higher consistency guarantee, as the file system is definitely in a consistent state at the moment of the snapshot.
-However, under very heavy I/O, the freeze may take noticeable time and cause workload activity to pause.
+Snapshots created when this setting is enabled are more likely to be consistent because the filesystem is in a consistent state at the moment of creation.
+However, under very heavy I/O, freezing the filesystem may take a significant amount of time and may cause workload activity to pause.

-With this setting disabled, all data is flushed to disk just before the snapshot is taken, but Longhorn cannot guarantee additional writes do not reach disk in the brief interval between the system sync and the snapshot.
-I/O is not paused during the system sync, so workloads likely do not notice a snapshot being taken.
+When this setting is disabled, all data is flushed to disk just before the snapshot is created, but Longhorn cannot completely block write attempts during the brief interval between the system sync and snapshot creation.
+I/O is not paused during the system sync, so workloads likely do not notice that a snapshot is being created.

-This setting defaults to `false` because kernels with version <= `v5.17` may not respond correctly when a volume crashes while a freeze is ongoing.
-While this is not likely to happen, if it does, an affected kernel will not allow the file system to unmount or the processes using the file system to be killed without a node reboot.
-Only enable this setting if you plan to use kernels with version >= `5.17` and ext4 or XFS file systems.
+The default option for this setting is `false` because kernels with version `v5.17` or earlier may not respond correctly when a volume crashes while a freeze is ongoing.
+This is not likely to happen but if it does, an affected kernel will not allow you to unmount the filesystem or stop processes using the filesystem without rebooting the node.
+Only enable this setting if you plan to use kernels with version `5.17` or later, and ext4 or XFS filesystems.

-This setting can be overridden for specific volumes in the UI, a storage-class, or by directly modifying an existing volume.
-The overriding field, `freezeFSForSnapshot` can take the following values:
+You can override this setting (using the field `freezeFilesystemForSnapshot`) for specific volumes through the Longhorn UI, a StorageClass, or direct changes to an existing volume. `freezeFilesystemForSnapshot` accepts the following values:

 > Default: `ignored`

-- `ignored`: This is the default option that instructs Longhorn to inherit from the global setting.
+- `ignored`: Instructs Longhorn to use the global setting.
+This is the default option.
-- `enabled`: This option instructs Longhorn to restore volume recurring jobs/groups from the backup target forcibly.
+- `enabled`: Enables freezing before snapshots, regardless of the global setting.
-- `disabled`: This option instructs Longhorn no restoring volume recurring jobs/groups should be done.
+- `disabled`: Disables freezing before snapshots, regardless of the global setting.

 ### Orphan